To secure a site with https, there are six steps (detailed below):

 5. Install the Web Server Certificate

-If renewing a certificate, the process will be identical to ordering a new certificate.
+If renewing a certificate, the process will be similar to ordering a new certificate.
 The renewal will issue a new SSL certificate that will be installed to replace the existing one, rather than extending the expiration of the existing certificate.
 For renewal, first a new CSR would be generated at Winhost Control Panel > Sites > the domain name > SSL Manager.
 Then click the SSL link and then "Renew" to submit the order.

-Upgrade to Max or Ultimate if on a Basic plan
+Upgrade to Max plan or higher if on a Basic plan

-A Max or Ultimate plan is required to install a SSL certificate.
+A Max plan or higher is required to install a SSL certificate.
 If on a Basic plan, the upgrade is found at Winhost Control Panel > Sites > the domain name > Change Plan (at the bottom of the Site Info pane).

 Generate the CSR

-If on a Max or Ultimate plan, a CSR may be generated through the SSL Manager: Winhost Control Panel > Sites > the domain name > SSL Manager
+If on a Max plan or higher, a CSR may be generated through the SSL Manager: Winhost Control Panel > Sites > the domain name > SSL Manager

 Common Name: The domain name being secured.
 For example, www.winhost.com.
 Or *.winhost.com if ordering a Wildcard certificate